leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

     <br>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/deepdream_skyanimals.jpg" alt="Close up of some dreamed up sky animals">
     <figcaption>
-    Exemplary transformation by Google's DeepDream, taken from <a href="https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">the original blog post</a>.
+    Exemplary transformation by Google’s DeepDream, taken from <a href="https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">the original blog post</a>.
     <br>
-    Since the model was trained on lots of animal pictures it tries to spot them, even if nothing's there, resulting in such hallucinations.</figcaption>
+    Since the model was trained on lots of animal pictures it tries to spot them, even if nothing’s there, resulting in such hallucinations.</figcaption>
 </figure>

 I was already planning on collecting data (i.e. anime pictures) and throwing it at some standard models like Google's classical [DeepDream](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html).
 Long-term goal is of course to generate professional-quality artwork just from a few keywords but that's far from possible at the moment.
 Fortunately Mr. Berg had a problem that might be easily solvable with today's technology.
 If you ever read this: I really owe you one for this idea.
 It's right in the scope of what I can accomplish with my limited resources.

 ## Problem description

 Mr. Berg is a diehard fan of an anime called [Coppelion](https://myanimelist.net/anime/9479/Coppelion).
 The series has quite an interesting look but at the end it only received mixed reviews.
-Therefore, not much merchandise is available.
+Therefore not much merchandise is available.
 By stalking the the staff's twitter or something he got some small sample pictures of official artwork.

 <figure>
     {% assign sample_width = "130px" %}